pragma-/Plang/doc/README.md

     > var a: String = 5
      Validator error: cannot initialize `a` with value of type Integer (expected String)

-Attempting to use a variable that has not been declared will produce an error.
+Attempting to use a variable that has not been declared will produce a compile-time error.

     > var a = 5; a + b
      Validator error: `b` not declared.

-Variables that have not yet been assigned a value will produce an error.
+Variables that have not yet been assigned a value will produce a compile-time error.

     > var a = 5; var b; a + b
      Validator error: `b` not defined.